Life insurance with pre-existing conditions

 When diagnosed with a serious illness you may need to:

-A critical illness pay out can provide the funds to help cover these expenses, as well as helping to cover your lost income.
+A critical illness pay out can provide the funds to cover these expenses, as well as covering your lost income.

 The most common illnesses covered by critical illness cover include: